hiu04/NLP-Deep-Learning/README.md

 ## Natural Language Processing (NLP)
+**MMAI5400-A2: web scraping reviews**
+- Scraped 500+ reviews from Trustpilot.
+- Written reviews to a CSV file with columns: companyName, datePublished, ratingValue, reviewBody.

 **MMAI5400-A2: sentiment prediction for restaurants**
 - Aimed to predict sentiment towards each restaurant based on customer reviews.
 - Utilize Python for sentiment segmentation and data cleaning.